-Before making a PR and trying to merge into the openwrt/packages repo, I'd like some more testing exposure, especially on multi-core systems.
+While a PR has since been submitted and merged into the openwrt/packages repo, user feedback and testing exposure, especially on multi-core systems, continues to be welcome.

-A package for testing can be installed directly from my repo, and should work on LEDE 17.01 on up:
+openwrt/packages repo, and should work on LEDE 17.01 onwards:

 It is also possible to install and run the